Essential Linux Commands

 - The

-option is extremely useful for watching log files in real-time
+-foption is extremely useful for watching log files in real-time

 grep Search Text

-command searches for patterns in text.
+The grep command searches for patterns in text.

 Tips: